SysCV/vis4d/docs/source/tutorials/install.rst

 and the original folder structure of the data.

-If you don’t want to modify the package:
+If you do not want to modify the package:

 .. code:: bash